felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 inspired it.
 That way, when writing your notes, you will be able to revisit your own good ideas and decide how to expand upon it.

-Don't let a good idea go to waste!

 {{< figure src="/img/good-margin-notes.jpg" position="center" caption="" >}}

+If you consider reviewing your book when you are done with it (which I recommend!), you might want to write your impressions of the book near the front cover for ease of retrieval, as I have done in the picture below for the book [The Mountain Is You](/88).

+Don't let a good idea go to waste!  :smile:

+{{< figure src="/img/thoughts-about-book.png" position="center" caption="" >}}

-## Tip 8: Number your notebook's pages
+## Tip 9: Number your notebook's pages

 If your notebook doesn't have page numbers already (most don't), I strongly recommend that you number your pages yourself.
 This is